What is Omnichannel Customer Experience?

 Customers also expect the same levels of customer service regardless of how they contact companies, so top omnichannel customer experience must also account for seamless customer service.
 Gartner predicts that 35% of customer support will take place on a mobile device by 2017.
 Yet, customers still expect – and nearly 33% will require – support from a person.

 As a result, companies must ensure seamless customer service experiences across channels if they want to retain loyal customers, uphold their reputations, and maintain their business.
 Otherwise, unhappy customers share poor experiences on social media, blog posts, and in reviews, and companies face the consequences of doling out poor customer experiences across various touchpoints.

-Of course, the best way to go about optimizing omni-channel customer experience is to make your practices customer-centric.
-When going about your omni-channel design, put users at the center of your work and transform your strategy to create an experience that goes beyond their expectations.
-Keep in mind that consumers expect the same experience every time they interact with your company; when you deliver consistent omni-channel user experience, you build trust and improve your reputation.
+Of course, the best way to go about optimizing omnichannel customer experience is to make your practices customer-centric.
+When going about your omnichannel design, put users at the center of your work, and transform your strategy to create an experience that goes beyond their expectations.
+Keep in mind that consumers expect the same experience every time they interact with your company; when you deliver a consistent omnichannel user experience, you build trust and improve your reputation.

 Consumers also expect options, so you need to make your omnichannel experience available across all touchpoints and allow them to decide when and how to access your services.
 Use your customer data to determine which interactions your customers seek and then make them available on as many channels as possible.
 For example, many companies make customer accounts and order history available across channels because their customers want those services to be available even if they don’t use them as much as other services.

 It’s also important to avoid promoting a single channel.
 When customers prefer a channel other than the one that you promote, they perceive a poorer experience.
 You need to ensure your omnichannel customer experience is channel-neutral and use an integrated approach to allow consumers to choose their touchpoints without losing out on features or content or feeling as though they are being penalized for using one channel instead of another.